WiFi installation in Sydney Northern Beaches

 Do I need a mesh or WiFi extender?

-Free call-out to The Northern Beaches Council area and North Shore NSW
+Free callout to the Northern Beaches and North Shore

-WiFi installer does not charge for callouts to the Northern Beaches Council area and North Shore NSW, including all suburbs from Manly to Palm Beach and North Sydney through Mosman to Hornsby.
-WiFi installations can also be arranged in any Sydney or regional NSW location.
+Our WiFi installer offers free callouts to the Northern Beaches Council area and North Shore, NSW, covering all suburbs from Mosman, North Sydney, and Manly to Palm Beach.
+WiFi installations can also be arranged across Sydney.